ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 # Basic Catamorphisms

-Welcome!
-If you think a catamorphism might be what Professor McGonagall does in the Harry Potter books then you're about to learn something!

 Catamorphisms are a great place to start on your journey towards understanding recursion schemes as a whole; they aren't as scary as they sound, the prefix `cata` comes from the Greek word meaning `downwards`, `morph` loosely means 'to